m241dan/davengine3.0/README.md

 #Installation

-This is setup to run as just a simple Lua 5.3 script on __Linux__ or __Mac__ with all the libs included except for [luasocket](https://github.com/diegonehab/luasocket).
+This is setup to run as just a simple Lua 5.3 script on __Linux__ or __Mac__ with all the libs included except for [luasocket](https://github.com/diegonehab/luasocket) and [luaposix](https://github.com/luaposix/luaposix).
 You have to get that setup on your server using your own ability, and make sure libs/server.lua can require it.

 __HOWEVER:__ For those __NOT__ running this on *Ubuntu 14.04*, you may need to compile your own [time.so](https://github.com/m241dan/lua-time) and [lfs.so](https://github.com/keplerproject/luafilesystem), and drop them in "/libs".